 When a mental health disorder such as anxiety occurs with addiction, it is called a dual-diagnosis disorder.
-Hence, it often requires the individual to attend a treatment center such as LA Detox in Los Angeles.
+Hence, it often requires the individual to attend a dual diagnosis treatment center that also specializes in treating anxiety such as LA Detox in Los Angeles.
 While researchers have not been able to directly pinpoint what exactly causes anxiety disorder, there are some causes and risk factors that lead to an increase in the chances that one may develop.

 Causes of Anxiety and Addiction

 - Genetics- Someone is more likely to develop an anxiety disorder if it runs in their family.